TSRS-Megabyte/megabyte-website/src/content/resources/learning-to-code.md

 4. Harvard CS50 (see below)

 Make sure not to learn anything involving 'React', 'Vue', 'Next', or similar advanced frameworks until you have a foundation in the basics of HTML, CSS, and JavaScript.
-These are tools which allow you to build complex web applications, but jumping to these may detract from you building the necessary foundation in JavaScript first.
+These are tools which allow you to build complex web applications, but jumping to these may prevent from you building the necessary foundation in JavaScript first.

-## General computer science
+### General computer science

 [Harvard's CS50: Introduction to Computer Science](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science) on edX is widely considered to be a great introduction to computer science and a variety of programming languages.